standingpaul/servicemanual-csharp-master/README.md

 ## How to use

-To launch the application, open the ServiceManual.sln solution and run from visual studio (SerivceManual button).
+To launch the application, open the ServiceManual.sln solution and run from visual studio (ServiceManual button).

 The easiest way to send data is to use swagger which should launch automatically , https://localhost:7079/swagger/index.html if it doesn't.